-We’ve compiled a furniture specification guide on table top sizes to ensure you choose the right dimensions, thickness and edging options to maximising the number of covers within your restaurant or bar area.
+Our restaurant table size guide provides information on table top sizes and styles to ensure you choose the right dimensions, thickness and edging options in order to maximise on the number of covers within your restaurant or bar area.

 In the hospitality industry, a table top cover is a term used to describe how many guests a restaurant dining room will seat.
 The number of guests dining are referred to as so many ‘covers.’

-When planning how many covers are needed, you will also need to consider that restaurant dining chairs will extend these dimensions around 450mm from the table, and another 450mm between the backs of dining chairs to allow enough room for the circulation of waiting staff.
-For specific table top cover dimensions, download our handy table top size guide.
+You also need to take into consideration the restaurant table spacing, as well as the restaurant table height.
+This is vital when planning how many covers are needed, as you will need to consider that restaurant dining chairs will extend these dimensions around 450mm from the table, and another 450mm between the backs of dining chairs to allow enough room for the circulation of waiting staff.
+For specific restaurant table size dimensions, download our handy table top size guide.

 Image source: The Metric Handbook

-Square tables with a straight cut, arissed or updercut chamfer table edges are popular within the hospitality industry, mainly because they can be used alone or adjoined flush side by side when reconfiguring the dining space to extend the number of covers around one table.
+Square tables with straight cut or undercut chamfer table edges are popular within the hospitality industry.
+This is because they can either be used alone or adjoined to sit flush side by side when reconfiguring the dining space to extend the number of covers around one table.

-The most popular bases specified within the hospitality industry is single or twin pedestal bases because of there versatility and the following reasons:
+The most popular bases specified within the hospitality industry are single or twin pedestal bases because of the following reasons: